DjangoGirls/tutorial/database/README.md

 Now we need to create our database user and our first database.
 You can add many databases in PostgreSQL, so if you have more than one website, you should have a separate database for each one!

+## Windows

+If you're using Windows, there is a little bit more we need to do.
+For now you don't need to understand these steps, but feel free to ask your coach if you're curious!

+1. Open the Command Prompt (Start menu → All Programs → Accessories → Command Prompt)
+2. Type the following `setx PATH "%PATH%;C:\Program Files\PostgreSQL\9.3\bin"` (you can also paste things into the Command Prompt by right clicking and selecting `Paste`).
+Make sure that the path is the same as you noted during installation with `\bin` added at the end.
+You should see the message `SUCCESS: Specified value was saved.`.
+3. Close the Command Prompt and it open again.

+## Create the database

 First, let's make our console into postgres mode by typing `psql`.
 Remember the part about console?
 >On Mac OS X you can do this by launching the `Terminal` application (it's in Applications → Utilities).
+On Linux, it's probably under Applications → Accessories → Terminal.
 On Windows you need to go to Start menu → All Programs → Accessories → Command Prompt.
-On Linux, it's probably under Applications → Accessories → Terminal.
+Further, on Windows, `psql` might require logging in using the username and password you chose during installation.
+If `psql` is asking you for password and doesn't seem to work, try `psql -U <username> -W` first and enter the password later.

     $ psql
     psql (9.3.4)